We give you the lowdown on the top spots for this classic local dish.

 Chye Kee Goldhill

-If the queue is anything to be reckoned by, this is Novena’s worst kept secret.
-The queues stretch outside the store at all hours of the day… for a reason.
-This underrated chicken rice is a steal for the price, plus if you’re feeling a little extra, there’s also really good roast pork belly.
+If the queue is anything to go by, this is Novena’s worst kept secret.
+Lines stretch outside the store at all hours of the day… for a reason.
+This underrated hole-in-the-wall stall shies away from the theatrical dining ambience and focuses on the local dish instead – a true-blue hawker experience for urban explorers.
+The chicken is succulent, be it steamed or roasted.
+And for a kick, douse it in lip-numbing chilli.
+If you’re feeling a little extra, try the fab roast pork belly.

 Chye Kee Goldhill, #01-151, Goldhill Shopping Centre, 151 Thomson Road, Singapore 307606

 Our national dish in a swish setting?
 Chatterbox is your answer.
 Located on the fifth floor of Mandarin Orchard Singapore, the posh restaurant serves an impressive plate of the modest dish, which has been on the menu since the restaurant first opened in 1971.
 We have no complaints about it… well, except maybe the price tag.

 Chatterbox, Level 5, Mandarin Orchard Singapore, 333 Orchard Road, Singapore 238867